netdata/learn/docs/configure/machine-learning.md

 # Machine learning (ML) powered anomaly detection

-_🚧 **Note**: For a quick introduction to our anomaly detection capabilities, visit the [release announcement on our blog](https://www.netdata.cloud/blog/introducing-anomaly-advisor-unsupervised-anomaly-detection-in-netdata), where we explain highlights of the feature and provide video walkthroughs of configuration and functionality._

 ## Overview

-As of [`v1.32.0`](https://github.com/netdata/netdata/releases/tag/v1.32.0), Netdata comes with some ML powered [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) capabilities built into it and available to use out of the box, with minimal configuration required.
+As of [`v1.32.0`](https://github.com/netdata/netdata/releases/tag/v1.32.0), Netdata comes with some ML powered [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection) capabilities built into it and available to use out of the box, with zero configuration required (ML was enabled by default in `v1.35.0-29-nightly` in [this PR](https://github.com/netdata/netdata/pull/13158), previously it required a one line config change).

-🚧 **Note**: This functionality is still under active development and considered experimental.
-Changes might cause the feature to break.
-We dogfood it internally and among early adopters within the Netdata community to build the feature.
-If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud, comment on the [beta launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717) in the Netdata community, or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.
+🚧 **Note**: If you would like to get involved and help us with some feedback, email us at analytics-ml-team@netdata.cloud, comment on the [beta launch post](https://community.netdata.cloud/t/anomaly-advisor-beta-launch/2717) in the Netdata community, or come join us in the [🤖-ml-powered-monitoring](https://discord.gg/4eRSEUpJnc) channel of the Netdata discord.

 Once ML is enabled, Netdata will begin training a model for each dimension.
 By default this model is a [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) model trained on the most recent 4 hours of data.
 Rather than just using the most recent value of each raw metric, the model works on a preprocessed ["feature vector"](#feature-vector) of recent smoothed and differenced values.
 This should enable the model to detect a wider range of potentially anomalous patterns in recent observations as opposed to just point anomalies like big spikes or drops. ([This infographic](https://user-images.githubusercontent.com/2178292/144414415-275a3477-5b47-43d6-8959-509eb48ebb20.png) shows some different types of anomalies.)